chriseteka/aviron/README.md

 This example demonstrates watching for file and directory changes.

-On Linux the Aviron file watcher is based on Java's **FileWatch** Service that relies on *inotify*, a Linux kernel subsystem that reports file system changes to applications.
+On Linux the Aviron file watcher is based on Java's file **WatchService** that relies on *inotify*, a Linux kernel subsystem that reports file system changes to applications.